darshan260802/internship/README.md

 DAY 1

 => A brief introduction to current trending technologies as job perspective.
-Introduction to HTML, CSS, JS.
+Introduction to HTML, CSS, JS.<br/>
 => Created index.html page using VSCode which contains background image and navbar containing website logo and other page links, which is responsive for desktop as well as mobile screens.

 Screenshots: